-The Master in Business Administration program at the Lorry I. Lokey Graduate School of Business is committed to educating ethical and socially responsible organizational leaders who have the strategic perspective, analytic abilities, business knowledge, and leadership and management skills to deliver strong financial performance while mindfully making a positive impact on society and the environment.
+The Master in Business Administration program at the Lorry I. Lokey Graduate School of Business educates ethical and socially responsible organizational leaders who have the strategic perspective, analytic abilities, business knowledge, and leadership and management skills to deliver strong financial performance while mindfully making a positive impact on society and the environment.

 The curriculum is designed to ensure that our graduates have the analytic and quantitative skills they need to advance to senior management levels.
 Students develop a strong foundation for effective problem-framing, problem-solving, and decision-making through rigorous course work in economics, accounting, quantitative methods, and finance.